willcerny/imacs_ufd_revised/README.md

 # imacs_ufd_revised
 A revision to Ting Li's code for fitting IMACS spectra to get radial velocities and metallicities from the Calcium Triplet.
 The revision focuses on building a version that can batch run lots of different masks worth of data, and thus shouldn't necessarily be used for all purposes.
+To do so, and to improve upon other areas, there are four main sets of new capabilities:

  (1) controlling input parameters via a config.yaml file,